Intravenous Sedation (“Twilight Sedation”)

 Sedation Dentistry for the Disabled

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
-At Shaun Janvier DMD - Family Cosmetic Implant Dentistry, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.
+At Shaun Janvier DMD - Implant & Cosmetic Dentistry, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
 Dr. Janvier meets these challenges with sedation dentistry for the disabled.
 Dr. Janvier is skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.